Alpha-Leporis/Camera-calibration/README.md

 c_x, c_y are the x and y coordinates of the optical center in the image plane.
 Using the center of the image is usually a good enough approximation.

-\gamma is the skew between the axes.
+γ is the skew between the axes.
 It is usually 0.